Jake Zim

-Jake Zim is the Senior Vice President of Virtual Reality for Sony Pictures Entertainment.
-Zim oversees global virtual reality production and strategy for the motion picture group and he has produced a wide variety of interactive projects across the spectrum of distribution channels including location-based, mobile and in-home.
+Jake Zim is the Former Senior Vice President of Virtual Reality for Sony Pictures Entertainment.
+Zim oversaw global virtual reality production and strategy for the motion picture group and he has produced a wide variety of interactive projects across the spectrum of distribution channels including location-based, mobile and in-home.
 Zim has been instrumental in the development of virtual reality experiences such as the Emmy® nominated Spider-Man: Homecoming VR, Ghostbusters: Dimensions, The Emoji Movie VR Experience, Can You Walk The Walk and Jumanji: The VR Adventure, and Hotel Transylvania Popstic VR.
 The L.A.
 Times called Zim's appointment "the first VR czar at a major studio."
-Jake Zim joined Sony Pictures Entertainment Worldwide Marketing and Distribution as Senior Vice President of Digital Marketing in 2011.
+Jake Zim joined Sony Pictures Entertainment Worldwide Marketing and Distribution as Senior Vice President of Digital Marketing in 2011 until leaving in 2024.
 Before joining Sony, he was vice president, Digital Marketing at Twentieth Century Fox.

 Education

 Jake Zim graduated with a B.A. in history from the University of California at Berkeley where he was also a member of the 1998 MCLA National Championship Lacrosse Team.
 He received his MBA from the University of Southern California's Marshall School.